 This need to be conversational is even more critical during a crisis.
 When so many people are facing fear and uncertainty, a cold and very transactional survey will turn people off.

 From the onset, we kept the tone and the language friendly and empathetic.
 This meant thinking about how we would talk about topics with own friends or family members.
-A discussion about how people keeping busy was made light-hearted with a reference to homemade bread (everyone's doing it!), while a chat about finances (a tricky topic) acknowledged from the beginning that for many, this is a difficult time.
+A discussion about how people keeping busy was made light-hearted with a reference to homemade bread (everyone's doing it!), while a panel survey about finances (a tricky topic) acknowledged from the beginning that for many, this is a difficult time.

 Beginning a survey or a chat with “how are you doing today” is, admittedly, not considered by many as a market research practice.
 But this tactic makes sense if you re-frame the activity as a conversation.
 In real conversations with friends and family, it’s not weird to begin by asking them how they are doing.
 Our research participants didn’t think it was a weird question—because it’s something they would naturally ask someone else.

-A major benefit of having an online community is that you can track metrics that matter to your business and see changes over time.
+A major benefit of having an online research community is that you can track metrics that matter to your business and see changes over time.
 In this specific program, we were tracking changes to consumer sentiment, but a company might choose to track something like brand awareness or purchase intent.

 During a time of crisis, it’s important to act with customer empathy and agility.